hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 ## Final remarks

-1. If you are going to use "statistics" methods you should always set the `saveat` argument in `Scenario`.
+- If you are going to use "statistics" methods you should always set `saveat` argument in `Scenario`.

-1. If you run `mc` with parameters generated online, i.e. without pre-generated set currently you cannot obtain the input parameters values directly.
-This will be fixed in one of future releases.
-Before that if you need them use pre-generation.